20230711

 Following three days of enraptured debate with senior politicians, senators and international diplomats at the French Sénat hearing on artificial intelligence in Paris, the world's first senate hearing on the topic, Starlab's principal investigator and AI program lead predicted I'd one day be elected President myself.
 Far sooner than that, however, he drew my attention to the threat of assassination from technology Luddites who stand in opposition to the rapid pace of progress in artificial intelligence.

-With the contemporary advent of generative artificial intelligence (GAI) we see all around us today—and with artificial general intelligence (AGI) and artificial superintelligence (ASI) seemingly just around the corner — one could say that de Garis, though radical and exceedingly unconventional in his approach, was just a few decades ahead of his time.
-OpenAI CEO Sam Altman, xAI founder Elon Musk, DeepMind CEO Demis Hassabis and Anthropic CEO Dario Amodei have each claimed that AI poses an extinction risk on par with nuclear warThe work and life experiences and the lessons learned from living at Starlab in such a unique and remarkable environment are priceless, growing ever more timely and relevant with each passing day.
+With the explosive rise of AI we've seen over the last twenty-four months alone, with artificial general intelligence (AGI) and artificial superintelligence (ASI) seemingly just around the corner, one could say that de Garis — though radical and exceedingly unconventional in his approach — was just a few years ahead of his time.
+OpenAI CEO Sam Altman, xAI founder Elon Musk, DeepMind CEO Demis Hassabis and Anthropic CEO Dario Amodei have each claimed that AI poses an extinction risk on par with nuclear warThe work and life experiences and the lessons learned from living at Starlab in such a unique and remarkable environment are priceless, growing more timely and relevant with each passing day.

 Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light — not our darkness — that most frightens us.
 We oft ask ourselves: ‘Who am I to be brilliant, gorgeous, talented, fabulous?’
 Actually, who are we not to be?
 You are a child of God.
 Your playing small here doesn’t serve the world.
 There’s nothing enlightened about shrinking so other people won’t feel insecure around you.
 We were born to make manifest the glory of God that lies within us.
 It’s not just in some of us.
 It’s in everyone—and as we let our light shine, we unconsciously give other people permission to do the same.
 As we are liberated from our own fear, our presence automatically liberates others.